 What will happen if you leave the clogged drainage pipe of your kitchen unattended?
-It will first make the flow of water slower and then gradually block it from going where it is supposed to!
+It will first make the flow of water slowly and then gradually block it from going where it is supposed to!
 Eventually, you will have a sink full of water making you unable to use it altogether.
-Now just imagine if your sink would have been a closed vessel with a tight lid on it, what would all the water logged in it would have done?
-The force of water would have pushed the lid to let the water burst out of the closed space!
+Now just imagine if your sink would have been a closed vessel with a tight lid on it, what would all the waterlogged in it would have done?
+The force of the water would have pushed the lid to let the water burst out of the closet space!
 The same happens when your blood vessels get clogged.
-Your blood flow is obstructed within the body and it has to exert a lots of pressure to make its way ahead in every direction.
+Your blood flow is obstructed within the body and it has to exert a lot of pressure to make its way ahead in every direction.
 This we know as high blood pressure or hypertension.
-This blockage puts so much of pressure on your heart (which pumps the blood) that it has to beat harder which eventually may lead to heart attack, stroke and even kidney failure!
+This blockage puts so much pressure on your heart (which pumps the blood) that it has to beat harder which eventually may lead to heart attack, stroke and even kidney failure!
 It is, therefore, almost inevitable to monitor your blood pressure regularly and take measures to correct it with medicine, lifestyle changes as well as home remedies.

 Diet and Lifestyle Remedies

 According to the American Heart Association (AHA), the normal blood pressure reading is equal to 120/80 mmHg.
 If your blood pressure reads more than 140/90 mmHg, you suffer from hypertension.
 Even before you adopt any home remedy for high blood pressure, you must adopt the certain diet and lifestyle-related habits to help medicines, as well as home and herbal remedies, do their work properly.

 - Exercise daily for about 30-60 minutes.
 If not daily, do it for at least 3-4 days per week.
 If you have never been into exercising, start with walking and gradually move on to other forms of exercises.
 Consult your doctor regarding any exercise that you plan to do.
 Exercising brings down your blood pressure readings by 4 to 9 mmHg.